MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-sm.md

 The following sections describe considerations you should read before you deploy Service Manager.

-## Manage default language for SQL login accounts
+## Manage default language for SQL sign-in accounts

-We recommend English as the default language for the SQL users sign in accounts.
+We recommend English as the default language for the SQL users sign-in accounts.

-As date format is based on the language, if the language of SQL user sign in accounts isn't English, then, a few data Warehouse jobs, especially the jobs that use SQL *SET_DateFormat* function, fail.
+As date format is based on the language, if the language of SQL user sign-in accounts isn't English, then a few data Warehouse jobs, especially the jobs that use SQL *SET_DateFormat* function, fail.
 These jobs don't push the data into the data warehouse from Service Manager or might send incorrect data into the data warehouse, leading to data corruption in the data warehouse.

-You can set the default language for a new SQL sign in account or change the default language for an existing account.
+You can set the default language for a new SQL sign-in account or change the default language for an existing account.
 See the following sections for the steps to use.

 **Use these steps**: